Picture of Dr. Ryan Summers

 • B.S., Biological Engineering, Utah State University, 2008

-The Summers’ lab is working to metabolically engineer bacteria and yeast cells to produce chemicals, fuels, and pharmaceuticals.
+The Summers lab is working to metabolically engineer bacteria and yeast cells to produce chemicals, fuels, and pharmaceuticals.
 Specifically, the group focuses on engineering enzymes, gene networks, and genetic regulatory elements in microbial cells.

 • Outstanding Alumni of the Year, Department of Biological Engineering, Utah State University, 2016

-• Omega Chi Epsilon Outstanding Faculty Member, Chemical and Biological Engineering, University of Alabama, 2015, 2017, 2018, and 2019
+• Omega Chi Epsilon Outstanding Faculty Member, Chemical and Biological Engineering, University of Alabama, 2015, 2017, 2018, 2019, 2021, and 2023

 • C. Spriestersbach Dissertation Prize Nominee, Department of Chemical and Biochemical Engineering, University of Iowa, 2012